rubyfu/RubyFu/required_gems.md

 # Required Gems
-I'd like to list all gems that will be used in this book.
+I'd like to list all gems that might be used in this book.
 Note that you don't need to install it all unless you need it.

 ## Main Gems
 Install main required gems in one line.